nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 6.8.1 =
+* fixed: PHP notices when removing images and backups are disabled
+* fixed: trailing comma after parameters in WP-CLI remove_originals function

 = 6.8.0 =
 * added: ability to store image backups on local storage
 * added: tool to bulk restore images under Tools menu and WP-CLI